 Start a business

 At UT, we highly encourage entrepreneurship.
-The University of Twente is the birthplace of a large number of high-tech spin-off companies that market developed technologies.
+This University is the birthplace of a large number of high-tech spin-off companies that market developed technologies.
 You could use your research or even inventions stemming from your master’s thesis and/or your PhD research to start up your own innovative company as well!
 UT has been voted the most entrepreneurial university in the Netherlands four times in a row.
 We have a unique approach of putting scientific knowledge to practical use and turning our expertise and yours into solutions that people and society actually need.
-As a catalyst for meaningful entrepreneurship, we offer you the Novel-T foundation and the start-up hub on campus.
+As a catalyst for meaningful entrepreneurship, we offer you the Novel-T foundation and their start-up hub Incubase on campus.

 Companies launched at UT